 - Government spending (G).
 Government welfare benefits, spending on infrastructure.

 An injection of extra income leads to more spending, which creates more income, and so on.
 It emphasizes the effect of an expansionary fiscal policy.
 The Multiplier Effect continues until savings = amount injected.
 (See the Circular Flow Model)

 The Multiplier Effect Graph

-From the diagram below we can see, that an increase in government spending would shift the Aggregate Demand (AD) curve from AD1 to AD2.
+From the diagram above we can see, that an increase in government spending would shift the Aggregate Demand (AD) curve from AD1 to AD2.
 However, the multiplier effect shifts the AD curve to AD3 instead of AD2.

 The reason for this is because one person’s spending is another’s income, so there’s this constant exchange of money that gets spent.